GeorgeIlincuta/Small-React-App/README.md

 # Small-React-App
-Doing a small app in React based of a course
+Doing a small app in React based off of a course